emoreno-hub/Personalized_Real_Estaet_Agent/README.md

 ### Integrating with a Vector Database

-- "HomeMatch" connects with **ChromaDB**, a vector databases where all available property listings are stored.
+- Realtor GPT connects with **ChromaDB**, a vector databases where all available property listings are stored.
 - The system generates and stores vector embeddings for each listing, enabling semantic search that considers deeper aspects like neighborhood vibes, architectural styles, and proximity to specific amenities..

 ### Personalized Listing Description Generation